e-c-k-e-r/vall-e/docs/README.md

 * [ ] replace the phonemizer with something that doesn't depend on espeak
   * [ ] train the model to handle text => phoneme (without a hit to the rest of the model)
     * [ ] ...and phonemes => text
-    * [ ] allow raw text as input instead
-  - espeak is nice, but I can only really put my whole trust with phonemizing English.
-  - a small model trained to handle converting text to phonemes might work, but has it's own problems (another model to carry around, as accurate as the dataset it was trained against, requires training for each language... etc).
+    * [ ] using a pure text vocab rather than IPA phonemes (as a transformer should be "smart" enough to map text tokens)
 * [ ] smarter/clever inferencing, such as:
   * [x] "rolling" context, where the last generated sentence is the prefix for the next sentence.
-  * for the AR, stop inferencing sequences in the batch that has already hit its stop token
+  * [ ] for the AR, stop inferencing sequences in the batch that has already hit its stop token
-* [ ] explore exotic features like:
-  * using a pure text vocab rather than IPA phonemes (as a transformer should be "smart" enough to map text tokens)
-  * mixing multiple speakers through summing input prompt embeddings
-    * I do not expect this to work, but you never know...
 * [x] objective metrics such as WER / SIM-O
   * [x] WER simply requires transcribing audio then computing word error rates through the transcriptions
   * [x] SIM-O requires passing the raw waveform through a speaker-similarity model